 Install OpenCV Module

 OpenCV stands for Open Source Computer Vision Library.
-It is a free, open source library which is used for computer vision.
-It provides good support in Machine Learning, Face Recognition, Deep Learning, etc.
+It is a free, open source library that is used for computer vision.
+It provides good support for the Machine Learning, Face Recognition, Deep Learning, etc.

 pip install opencv-contrib-python